Scorpliet/SoulKing/README.md

 # SoulKing
-A bot based on a fictional character from One Piece
+A bot based on a fictional character

 _(I will add more minigames/features as I keep updating the bot)_
 ## Greetings: